The Silicon Valley Voice

 In a settlement, the FPPC agreed to count each unique instance, substantially reducing the fine.

-When Caserta pulled the plug on his supervisorial vie, his campaign account had $195,368 in surplus campaign money, according to FPPC documents.
+When Caserta pulled the plug on his supervisorial vye, his campaign account had $195,368 in surplus campaign money, according to the settlement attached to the FPPC agenda.

-According to the report, “ … the funds remaining in the account were expended in a manner that was not consistent with the requirements … for lawful use of those funds.”
+According to those documents, “ … the funds remaining in the account were expended in a manner that was not consistent with the requirements … for lawful use of those funds.”

 Caserta made eight payments totaling $10,855 to Guaranteed Removals to polish his reputation, removing negative content about him from the internet.

-According to the report, Caserta claimed the expenditure was campaign related since, had he not been a political candidate, he wouldn’t have needed the company’s services.
+According to the settlement, Caserta claimed the expenditure was campaign-related since, had he not been a political candidate, he wouldn’t have needed the company’s services.
 But, the FPPC disagreed, saying that since he had already withdrawn from the race, he did not benefit from the services as a politico.

-“These payments conferred a substantial personal benefit to Caserta and the payments were not directly related to a political, legislative, or governmental purpose,” Adam Silver, chair of the FPPC, wrote in the report.
+“These payments conferred a substantial personal benefit to Caserta and the payments were not directly related to a political, legislative, or governmental purpose,” according to the settlement.

 In addition to the spin-doctor payments, Caserta also paid campaign volunteers and his wife at the time “bonuses.”
 In an attempt to obfuscate one payment, Caserta reported paying his attorney, Jim Sutton of the Sutton Law Firm, a $1,875 bonus but only actually paid him $245, giving the balance to a campaign volunteer.